How to Engage Employees in the Workplace: Practical Strategies That Work

 Even when organizations invest heavily in workplace wellness initiatives, employees may struggle to participate consistently enough for meaningful behavioral change to happen.

-This has led many organizations to rethink not only whether they invest in wellbeing, but how wellbeing is delivered and sustained over time.
+This has led many organizations to rethink not only whether they invest in well-being, but also how well-being is delivered and sustained over time.

 To create measurable ROI, wellbeing needs to fit naturally into the workday rather than exist as something extra employees are expected to remember.